oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6304_size/20_mm_id_52_mm_od_15_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6304 Size 20 mm Id 52 mm Od 15 mm Depth
+# Hardware Bearing 6300 Series 6304 Size 20 mm ID 52 mm OD 15 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base